 - All employees have been reminded of our confidential whistleblowing helpline if they wish to make an anonymous report and posters are displayed in our offices.

-- Our suppliers were asked to sign our Supplier Code of Conduct as part of their contractual relationship with Impellam and its businesses.
+- All suppliers have agreed to comply with our Supplier Code of Conduct as part of their contractual relationship with Impellam and its businesses.

 - All our branches received at least one compliance audit during which pre-employment checks, including eligibility to work, references, qualifications and proof of national insurance numbers, were reviewed.